markmead/old.markmead.dev/content/blogs/how-to-add-conic-gradients-to-tailwind-css.md

 code: false
 ---

 I recently added conic gradients to [Hypercolor](https://hypercolor.dev/).
-Personally, I have no idea how to use conic gradients, but there's developers and designers out there that can do incredible things with them.
+Personally, I have no idea how to use conic gradients, but there are developers and designers out there that can do incredible things with them.

 ## What is a Conic Gradient?